mayuresh-savargaonkar/starter-hugo-academic/content/publication/cgmm/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Image credit: IEEE Transactions on Industry Applications'
+  caption: 'Image credit: Elsevier - RESS'
   focal_point: ''
   preview_only: false